-Join Garrick Chow for an in-depth discussion in this video Importing audio files, part of Up and Running with REAPER 4.
+Join Garrick Chow for an in-depth discussion in this video Importing audio files, part of Learning REAPER 4.

 If you have the exercise files for this course, you can open the project …breakdownmode_demo to follow along with this movie. …Okay, so not all the sounds you use in your Reaper project will be generated …from within Reaper every single time.
 Instead of recording directly into Reaper …from a guitar or microphone or by playing a MIDI keyboard, you may want to import …other audio files like sound effects, samples, or even performances you …recorded in other apps.
 Through this movie, I'll show you how to …import an audio file into your project, and it's really pretty simple. …I've copied two files to my desktop.
 We have drums_intro.wav and drums_verse.wav. …These are two rhythm tracks that I want to import into my project.…